 Based off of Ranpo’s novel The Strange Tale of Panorama Island, this movie has earned an infamous reputation over the years.
-Hirosuke, an amnesiac escapes from an insane asylum and discovers that a perfect doppelganger of his has recently died.
+An amnesiac named Hirosuke escapes from an insane asylum and discovers that a perfect doppelganger of his has recently died.
 Investigating leads him to a mysterious island, where the inhabitants have been transformed into hideous monsters.
 Hirosuke delves further into a labyrinthine mystery full of horror and insanity, before learning the truth about his own tortured past.

 Black Lizard – 1962

 A relatively faithful adaptation of the 1934 novel, this movie once again pits the dashing Detective Akechi against the arch criminal, the Black Lizard.
 However, the film shifts the setting to the 1960s instead of the 1930s.
 The other main difference is while the novel is relatively straightforward and somewhat serious (despite Ranpo literally addressing the audience from time to time), this movie is campy in the vein of Adam West’s Batman (which would debut a few years later).
 Some prefer the 1968 Kinji Fukusaku version with famous drag queen Akihiro Miwa (美輪 明宏)as the Black Lizard, I still prefer this one for its more polished tone.

 Watcher in the Attic – 1976